houen/RFEasy/README.md

 ## Hardware
-RFEasy has been tested to work with the very common and easy WRL-10534 transmitter and WRL-10532 receiver, but should function with any transmitter / receiver pair supported by VirtualWire.
+RFEasy has been tested to work with the very common and easy 434 Mhz WRL-10534 transmitter and WRL-10532 receiver, but should function with any transmitter / receiver pair supported by VirtualWire.

 To purchase WRL-10534 and WRL-10532, see below:
 ### US